-Infosound is an independent registered charity serving vision-impaired (blind and partially-sighted) people in England and beyond.
-And this Infosound Audio
+Infosound is an independent registered charity serving vision-impaired (blind and partially-sighted) people across reat Britain and beyond.
+And this Infosound

 We produce and freely distribute impartial information, in audio, on subjects that may be of interest to those who live with sight loss.
 Editorially, we cover the whole

-of England, but many of the subjects we cover may well be relevant to other parts of Great Britain and beyond.
+of Great Britain, but some of the subjects we mention may well be relevant to blind and partially-sighted people

 Please refer to our guidelines for use (below) before downloading and using any of this audio material.
 We also